44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Adriana Rivera

-If you're keeping your color palette simple, a chic monochromatic look for your lanterns is the way to go.
-Opt for all-white, which is what one couple did at their micro wedding on Mashta Island in Miami.
-High-top cocktail tables were decorated with white lanterns and little vases of blooms for a light and airy look.
+If you're keeping your color palette simple, a chic monochromatic look for your lantern centerpieces is the way to go.
+To achieve this, opt for an all-white display.
+Here, high-top cocktail tables are decorated with white lanterns and little vases of blooms for a light and airy look.

 Play With Color and Texture